 Speak to your lawyer about whether you qualify and how to apply for the SIIRDL.
 The State of Arizona does not issue restricted CDL permits.
 Put another way, you cannot get a restricted license to drive commercial vehicles.
 Only Class D and Class G license holders may obtain a SIIRDL.

 I refused the breath test and the police took my blood anyway.
 Is this legal?

 If the police got a valid warrant to search and seize your blood it is lawful.

 What is the difference between a DUI and a DWI, OWI, DWAI, OVI, OUI, OUIL, OMVI, DUII etc.?

 These terms are all acronyms that refer to the offense commonly known as "drunk driving."
 Different states have different names for the crim.
 For example New Mexico and Texas use the phrase driving while intoxicated (DWI).
+Oregon uses the term driving under the influence of an intoxicant (DUII).
 Michigan uses the phrase operating while intoxicated (OWI).
 Most states, including California, Nevada, Utah, Colorado, and Arizona use the term "driving under the influence" or DUI.

 Is a DUI in Arizona a misdemeanor or felony crime?